 Bruce Kemp Communications

-My new show comprised of 14 – 16 X 20″ prints about life in the merchants fleets of the Great Lakes will open November 1 and there will be a “Meet the Photographer” day on November 17.
+After a highly successful showing at Vistek Ottawa, my show is now available to other galleries and museums around Ontario.
+It is comprised of 14 – 16 X 20″ prints portraying life in the merchants fleets of the Great Lakes.
 The above shot, called “Deck Work” is the lead photo in the show.
 It was taken in Thunder Bay at the grain terminal in December of 2012.
 Originally shot in colour, I found the action in the image so compelling that I dropped it into black and white.
 The shot was taken with a Nikon D700, 24-120mm Nikkor lens at 800 ISO.
 Camera was on manual mode and the exposure was 1/60 @ f8 producing a 16 bit NEF (Raw) image.
 Despite my chattering teeth the camera was hand held.
+For more information on how to host the show, please contact firstname.lastname@example.org or call 613-269-3810

 Purcell Mountains, above Golden B.C.